-Join us on this, our second tour to the stunningly beautiful country of Georgia.
-Journey north over the Jvari Pass for a breathtaking visit to the High Caucasus mountains, where the birds complement the impossibly beautiful landscape.
+Join us on this, our third tour to the stunningly beautiful country of Georgia.
+Journey north over the Jvari Pass for a breathtaking visit to the Greater Caucasus, where the birds complement the impossibly beautiful mountain landscape.
 Majestic Golden Eagles and magnificent Lammergeiers soar across the snow-covered peaks.
-Wallcreepers busily build their nests amongst the rocks and crevices, whilst the calls of both Chough and Alpine Chough echo off the canyon walls.
+Wallcreepers busily build their nests amongst the rocks and crevices, whilst the calls of both Red-billed and Alpine Chough echo off the canyon walls.

 In contrast, the Kakheti region of south-east Georgia is a land of rolling steppe and dry savannah.
-The birds and landscapes here are similar to those found in Anatolia and specialist species include Rufous Bushchats, Menetriesís Warblers and Isabelline Wheatears.
+The birds and landscapes here are similar to those found in Anatolia and specialist species include Rufous Bushchat, Menetriesís Warbler and Isabelline Wheatear.
 Home to an abundance of raptors, at times the sky is filled with Black and Griffon Vultures.
 Several pairs of Eastern Imperial Eagles breed in areas we will explore, along with Saker, Long-legged Buzzard, Levant Sparrowhawk and Lesser Kestrel.

 Our flight will take us to the countryís capital, Tbilisi.
-Since the dramatic Rose Revolution, a decade ago, Tbilisi has blossomed into an attractive, vibrant and cosmopolitan city.
-We will stay overnight in a comfortable city centre hotel before embarking on our eight day tour.
+Since the dramatic Rose Revolution, now over a decade ago, Tbilisi has blossomed into an attractive, vibrant and cosmopolitan city.

-After breakfast we will travel into the high Caucasus mountains, breaking the journey with some birding at the Szhinvali Reservoir.
+On arrival we will travel into the Greater Caucasus mountains, breaking the journey with some birding at the Szhinvali Reservoir.
 The verdant beech woods in the valley here are home to Black and Middle Spotted Woodpeckers.
 Both Semi-collared and Red-breasted Flycatchers should be on territory.
 Persian Squirrels are also found in the forest.

 Later in the day we shall explore the corries and abandoned farmsteads higher up the valley.
 Here we will find Rock Thrush, Alpine Accentor, Black Redstart, Red-fronted Serin and Twite.
 If the weather is clear we should witness the passage of migrating flocks of Steppe Buzzards, which are often joined by Black Kites, harriers and accipiters.